chile / chilᐧe / ’Chilē / noun:

 - a small hot-tasting pod of a variety of Capsicum

 - your new best friend

-There are hundreds of varieties of fresh chili peppers.
-Then add in that dried chili peppers have a different name than their fresh counterparts and it can get confusing muy rapido.
+There are hundreds of varieties of fresh chile peppers.
+Then add in that dried chile peppers have a different name than their fresh counterparts and it can get confusing muy rapido.

 Luckily it only takes about 10 minutes to get acquainted with the heavy hitters that have the most potential for being your new best friend.